MicrosoftDocs/azure-docs-powershell/azps-9.1.0/Az.Automation/Get-AzAutomationHybridWorkerGroup.md

 Gets hybrid runbook worker groups.

 > [!NOTE]
+>- Use the latest PowerShell cmdlet [Get-AzAutomationHybridRunbookWorkerGroup](Get-AzAutomationHybridRunbookWorkerGroup.md) to get Hybrid Runbook Worker group.
->This is the previous version of our documentation.
-Please consult [the most recent version](/powershell/module/az.automation/get-azautomationhybridworkergroup) for up-to-date information.
+>- This is the previous version of our documentation.
+See [the most recent version](/powershell/module/az.automation/get-azautomationhybridworkergroup) for up-to-date information.

 ## SYNTAX